Malignant Mesothelioma Treatment Therapies

 There are a number of different immunotherapy drugs seemingly doing similar things, but the one common factor they all have at this stage, is none are approved for treating mesothelioma, and they all have not concluded any meaningful mesothelioma specific trials.
 The one most in the news is MSD’s Pembrolizumab [commonly known as “Keytruda”].

 Keytruda is classed as a new type of drug developed to switch the immune system back on in patients who have the tumours expressing PD-L1 factors, it is manufactured by Merck (MSD in Australia).
-It has been approved for use in Australia (and elsewhere) for treating advanced melanoma (commonly called skin cancer), where it is having quite a reasonable success rate.
-But it is early days, and too early to say it is a cure or life saving drug for sufferers of melanoma, but overall it is certainly seems better than its nearest chemotherapy treatment rival.
+It has been approved for use in Australia (and elsewhere) for treating advanced melanoma (commonly called skin cancer), and for advanced non-small cell lung cancer (only where sufferers express the protein factor PD-L1), where it is having a reasonable success rate.
+But it is early days, and too early to say it is a cure or life saving drug for sufferers of advanced melanoma or advanced non-small cell lung cancer, but overall it is certainly seems better than its nearest chemotherapy treatment rival in treating these diseases – but remember, malignant mesothelioma of any form is not lung cancer.

 Due to the fact it has been approved for use in humans it can be used to treat patients with other forms of cancers, but only up to the dosage approved for use treating advanced melanoma.
 As it stands in Australia, an oncologist may use it to treat mesothelioma, but only up to the melanoma dosage rate.
 It is not on the PBS, so will generally cost about $5,000 a dose (depending on the sufferers weight and the generosity of MSD at the time).
 If a sufferer is registered with the NSW Government’s icare Dust Diseases Care agency, and has met certain treatment criteria, treatment using Keytruda may be covered by them.